No products in the cart.

 Shutter Speed is the time in between the opening and closing of the shutter in sec.
 Higher Shutter speed less motion blur lower shutter more motion blur.

-And remember as the more you practice with your manual mode as the better of a photographer you become!
+And remember as the more you practice with your different modes as the better of a photographer you become!

 And yes Experienced Photographers I know and understand that there is much more to it to take good Pictures and being a good photographer but for the complete basics and if you start doing photography i think these are the Basics you need to know.